 - 7.1.1 The Co-operative is unable to categorise every type of information held on file.
-However, we would highlight the four main categories as follows: - Personal information in relation to staff, Board members, housing list applicants, current tenants and former tenants

-- Sensitive personal information or data.
-In order to obtain and process personal sensitive data, the Co-operative must obtain the individual's explicit consent - c) Organisational information, such as performance information, Board minutes and policies/procedures - d) Commercially sensitive information which remains confidential under the terms of the DPA.
+However, we would highlight the four main categories as follows: - a) Personal information in relation to staff, Board members, housing list applicants, current tenants and former tenants - b) Special Category personal data, such as health data.
+In order to obtain and process personal sensitive data, the Co-operative must obtain the individual's explicit consent or rely on another lawful basis - c) Organisational information, such as performance information, Board minutes and policies/procedures - d) Commercially sensitive information which remains confidential under the terms of the DPA.
 It is acceptable to withhold commercially sensitive information provided the Co-operative can justify it.